anshulsamar/anshulsamar.github.io/_texts/veg.md

 to look at any problem in a creative way… it is rather their choice to become a vegetarian!

-It amazing how we take care of the environment, buy hybrid cars to reduce air pollution, keep the faucet off while brushing, but continue to eat meat.
+It's amazing how we take care of the environment, buy hybrid cars to reduce air pollution, keep the faucet off while brushing, but continue to eat meat.
 We worry about our health, workout in the gym, demand for nutrition labels even on our water bottles, but continue to eat